jaymzcd/oucode/README.md

 when a data set is validated against a pre-trained network the figures should over time agree quite closely (within a few %).

+#### Genetic Algorithims

+Within the `genetic_algorithims.py` file is code to mutate and crossover a supplied population of bitstrings.
+This was created mainly whilst working through TMA04 so it uses a supplied list of inital fitness values for the population through a dummy function.
+Replacing this with a real fitness calculation turns this into actual working GA evolution code, albeit very simply implemented.